Get free access to

 According to the Romanian law, the future employee must be at least 16 years old to be able to conclude an individual employment contract.

-For teenagers who have reached the age of 15, such a contract can be concluded only with the consent of the parents and only if the job does not endanger their health.
+For teenagers who have reached the age of 15, such a contract can be concluded only with the consent of the parents or legal representatives and only if the job does not endanger their health.

 In Romania, the individual employment contracts can be classified according to several criteria, as follows: